StakeNow/SIWT-Deprecated/readme.md

 })
 ```

-On each protected api route you'll have to verify if the access token is still valid.

-Therefore the token should be sent with each call to the api in an Authorization header as a Bearer token and verified:
+On each protected API route you will have to verify if the access token is still valid.
+Therefore the token should be sent with each call to the API in an authorization header as a bearer token and be verified:

 ```
 const accessToken = req.headers.authorization.split(' ')[1]
 const pkh = verifyAccessToken(accessToken)

 ```
-If the accessToken is valid, you'll receive the pkh of the valid user.
-Validate this with the account data that's being requested.
+If the access token is valid, you will receive the pkh of the valid user.
+Validate this with the account data that is being requested.
 If everything checks out, supply the user with the requested API information.

-If the accessToken is invalid, pkh will be false.
-The user should not get an API response.
+If the access token is invalid, the pkh will be false.
+Thus the user should not get an API response.

-#### Refresh Token
+_Refresh Token:_

-By default the access token is valid for 15 minutes only.
-After this the user will no longer be able to request information from the API.
-To make sure you won't need to make the user sign another message to retrieve a valid access token, you can implement a refresh token flow.
+By default the access token is only valid for 15 minutes.
+After this time the user will no longer be able to request information from the API.
+To make sure you will not need to make the user sign another message to retrieve a valid access token, you can implement a refresh token flow.

 Creating a refresh token:
 ```